sohailsomani/soso-state/README.md

 ## Obvious optimizations

+**Note:** At the moment, [test_benchmark.py](tests/test_benchmark.py) shows that setting a value through a `soso.state.Model` and processing the event is about 2x as slow as doing it by hand which is approximately what would be expected for completely non-optimized code.

 The most obvious optimization would be to compile the state traversal into python code.
 This sounds complex and scary but isn't really.
 At the moment, we do something like this: